ebradyjobory/finance.js/README.md

 **or**

 - Download or fork the repository from GitHub.
-- Extract the file finance.js from the project and include it in your application.
+- Extract the file finance.js from the project and include it in your application on the client side.

 ### Example Usage